-Appendix 4 Cause for Concern Form

-Page 1 of 2

-Strictly Confidential

-Note: Please do not interpret what is seen or heard; simply record the facts.
+Appendix 4: Cause for Concern Form Page 1 of 2 Strictly Confidential Note: Please do not interpret what is seen or heard; simply record the facts.
 After completing the form, pass it immediately to the Designated Teacher.

-Name of child

-Name of staff member completing form

-Day

-Nature of incident / concern including relevant background (Record child's word verbatim and any wishes and feelings expressed)
+Name of staff member completing form.....
+Date......
+Place...... (of observed behaviour / discussion / report of abuse) Nature of incident / concern including relevant background (Record child's word verbatim and any wishes and feelings expressed)

 Signed:

 Action/passed to